Deerfield, Massachusetts: Education

 Deerfield is the central member of Frontier Regional and Union 38 School Districts, which also includes Conway, Whately, and Sunderland.
 Each town operates its own elementary school, with Deerfield Elementary School serving the town's students from kindergarten through sixth grades.
 All four towns send seventh through twelfth grade students to Frontier Regional School in the town.
 Frontier's athletics teams are nicknamed the Red Hawks, and the team colors are red and blue.
 There are many art programs available during and after school at Frontier.
-Private schools in the town include the Bement School (a coeducational boarding school for grades K–9), the Eaglebrook School (a private boys' boarding school for grades 6–9), and Deerfield Academy, a private school for grades 9–12.
+Private schools in the town include the Bement School (a coeducational boarding school for grades K–9), the Eaglebrook School (a private boys' boarding school for grades 6–9), and Deerfield Academy (a private school for grades 9–12).
 There are other private schools in the Deerfield area.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams and the nearest state universities are the University of Massachusetts Amherst and Westfield State University.
-The nearest private colleges are Amherst College, Hampshire College, Mount Holyoke College, and Smith College.
+The nearest private colleges are Amherst College, Hampshire College, Mount Holyoke College, Smith College, and Thomas Aquinas College.